Creating a Culture for Company Growth

 To Challenge or to Nurture?
 Both.

-Culturing for growth requires a delicate balance between challenging and nurturing others and yourself.
+A growth culture requires a delicate balance between challenging and nurturing others and yourself.
 This can be difficult when we’re taught that business leaders should be withdrawn, tough, and ruthless.

 Historically, performance-driven company cultures inspired fear by creating a zero-sum game in which people are either “winners” or “losers.”